Unbiased Top-k Learning to Rank with Causal Likelihood Decomposition: Analyzing the Biases in top-k ranking

 On the other hand, we observed that the click log consists of two parts: $\mathcal{D} = \mathcal{D}_s \bigcup \mathcal{D}_u$, where $\mathcal{D}_s=\{(\mathbf{x}_i, c_i, k_i, s_i = 1)\}_{i=1}^{N_s}$ are the interactions for the $N_s$ selected $(q,d)$ pairs, and $\mathcal{D}_u=\{(\mathbf{x}_i, c_i = 0, k_i, s_i = 0)\}_{i=1}^{N_u}$ are those for the $N_u$ not selected pairs.
 A naive log-likelihood can be written as:

 Though it can be optimized, the naive log-likelihood suffers from both position bias from $c_{i}$ and the sample selection bias from $s_{i}$.
 There exists a large gap between the naive Equation~\eqref{eq: naive_likelihood_point} and the ideal unbiased objective Equation~\eqref{eq: unbias_lilelihood_point}.
+Table~\ref{tab:notation} lists the major notations in the paper.